mattcarlotta/nextjs-ssr-kit/README.md

 ⚠️ (Status: Unresolved) - Importing a component or page that imports a `.css`, `.scss` or `.sass` file breaks `next/link` components.
 See <a href="https://github.com/zeit/next-plugins/issues/282">issue tracker</a>.

 ⚠️ (Status: Unresolveable) - Attempting to import a CSS file from `node_modules` within a component may result in incorrectly ordered stylesheets.
 Same holds true for UI libraries that attempt to import a CSS file when a component is imported.
-Instead, CSS files from `node_modules` should only be imported within the [\_app.js](src/pages/_app.js) file -- either directly imported or imported within the [globals.scss](src/styles/globals.scss) file which is then directly imported into the `_app.js` file.
-See [Adding a Global Stylesheet](https://nextjs.org/docs/basic-features/built-in-css-support#adding-a-global-stylesheet).
+Instead, CSS files from `node_modules` should only be imported within the [\_app.js](src/pages/_app.js) file -- either directly imported or imported within the [globals.scss](src/styles/globals.scss) file which is then directly imported into the `_app.js` file as a global stylesheet.
+See [Adding a Global Stylesheet](https://nextjs.org/docs/basic-features/built-in-css-support#adding-a-global-stylesheet) for more information.

-⚠️ (Status: Unresolveable) - Adding `.test.js` files within the `pages` folder causes NextJS to fail upon production compilation.
-Unfortunately, NextJS handles all files and folders within the `pages` file as reachable views.
+⚠️ (Status: Unresolveable) - Adding `.test.js` files within the `pages` directory causes NextJS to fail upon production compilation.
+Unfortunately, NextJS handles all files and folders within the `pages` directory as reachable views.
 Instead, it's recommended to write end-to-end tests for `pages` using [cypress](https://www.npmjs.com/package/cypress).